 Next I rely pretty heavily on leggings.
 I layer two pairs on particularly cold days.
 Pictured here is a pair I bought for €2 at the Turkish market near my place in Berlin.
 I couple these with other pairs I’ve acquired in China and back home in California, rotating each day to create a new look.

 I also carry three sweater dresses with me at any given time.
-Here I’m wearing a double-breasted knit sweater dress I bought a few years ago.
-Macy’s has a very similar one.
+Here are a few suggestions.

 I also always have a toggle-clasp wool jacket on-hand.
 It’s not lined, but since I’m layering, it keeps me plenty warm.